 New visitors policy

-We realise this may be disappointing for our patients and their families, but we ask for your understanding and patience as we work to ensure your health and safety during this challenging time.
+We realise this may be disappointing for our patients and their families, but we ask for your understanding and patience as we continue to protect the health and safety of Victorians during this time.

 The following visitor policy applies at the Women's, Frances Perry House and Level 2 private consulting suites located within the Women’s: